hohonu-vicml/TrailBlazer/config/README.md

 ![TL2BR-tiger.0000](../assets/figs/TL2BR-tiger.0000.gif)

-- **FNF-fish**: Two comparison on changing or not changing the bbox size of fish to emulate the perspective view changes.
+- **Perspective-fish**: Two comparison on changing or not changing the bbox size of fish to emulate the perspective view changes.

 **Perspective-fish.0001.yaml**